 Material handling equipment appraisals.

 A material handling appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for the warehouse and distribution floor: forklifts and lift trucks, pallet racking and shelving, conveyors and sortation, and automated storage.
-Forklifts trade on a deep used market but are often leased; racking value turns on de-install and freight cost; integrated conveyor and AS/RS systems are worth more in place than at liquidation.
-We confirm ownership and removal cost first.
+Two facts decide most of these values.
+Forklift fleets are often leased, so we confirm title before a truck counts as collateral.
+And installed assets, racking above all, lose much of their value to dismantling and freight the moment they leave the building.
 Built to withstand lender, SBA, IRS, audit and legal review.

 What we appraise